-Let’s take a closer look at Veda’s newly introduced credit scoring system known as Veda 1.1.
+Let’s take a closer look Equifax’s credit scoring.
 The concept is simple, to provide credit providers with a highly visible scoring system that is designed to assist with their credit process.
 A person’s credit score is affected by many factors such as credit enquiries and negative listings like payment defaults.
 Even a person’s age, employment history and change of address can impact on a credit score.
-Naturally the programming behind this system is a tightly guarded secret with very few people fully understanding the mechanics.
+Naturally, the programming behind this system is a tightly guarded secret with very few people fully understanding the mechanics.

 Credit scores start at -200 and finish at 1200; the lower the score the higher the risk is considered to be.
 A score of 200 represents odds of 1:1 which equates to a person having a 50% chance of having an adverse event on their credit file within the next twelve months.
 For every additional 100 points the odds double meaning a person has less chance of experiencing an adverse credit event.

 So what would a credit score of 300 mean?
-According to Veda 1.1 a person with a credit score of 300 would have a 33% chance of having an adverse credit event within the next twelve months.
+According to Equifax, a person with a credit score of 300 would have a 33% chance of having an adverse credit event within the next twelve months.
 Do you think a person with a credit score of 300 would have an easy time securing finance?
 I don’t think so either.
-Of course each credit provider carries their own policies and what might be acceptable to one lender might not be to another, however consider that even a score of 400 still reflects a 20% chance of trouble to a lender and in this market I’m sure that would be sufficient to cause trouble.
+Of course, each credit provider carries their own policies and what might be acceptable to one lender might not be to another, however, consider that even a score of 400 still reflects a 20% chance of trouble to a lender and in this market, I’m sure that would be sufficient to cause trouble.

-So what does it take to have a credit score of around 300?
-The answer may surprise you.
+What does it take to have a credit score of around 300?

-With the removal of this listing his credit score instantly moved from 390 to 577.
-According to Veda 1.1 this was the difference between over a 20% chance of a negative credit event in the next twelve months to well under 10% and to the client the difference of turning a decline into an approval.
+With the removal of this listing, his credit score instantly moved from 390 to 577.
+According to Equifax this was the difference between over a 20% chance of a negative credit event in the next twelve months to well under 10% and to the client the difference of turning a decline into an approval.

-I’m not in any way questioning Veda Advantage or how credit providers assess risk, I’m merely demonstrating how even one small credit event has the capacity to impact on a person’s ability to secure credit for years.
+This is not in any way questioning Equifax or how credit providers assess risk, it’s just to demonstrate how even one small credit event has the capacity to impact on a person’s ability to secure credit for years.

 Even though many credit providers would no doubt agree that declining an application based on such a credit listing does not necessarily reflect an accurate determination of a person’s risk profile, the fact remains that the very reason credit providers subscribe to credit reporting agencies is to assist them with risk assessment and not following this process would be counterproductive.